 Find the right groups and people

-A good stakeholder map will clearly show for whom to prioritize the project.
+A good stakeholder map in UX will clearly show for whom to prioritize the project.

 By understanding this internal party’s familiarity with design thinking and their vested interest in the project, the designer can assess when and how to involve them.

-When you've created these groups, rank their stakeholders based on priority.
+When you've created these groups, let's give each group our undivided attention and rank their stakeholders accordingly.

 How to do this?